 Quick and dirty option: We can do a few very quick photos prior to the first look or prior to ceremony.
 Basically just both of you recreating the getting ready, I normally say something like ‘adjust your tie and look at me like I’m a mirror’!

 Even the simplest wedding likely has a few touches you’ll want to capture on camera for posterity.
-This adds a touch of variety as well as sentimentality to your finished wedding gallery (so it’s not all photos of people!).
+This adds a touch of variety as well as sentimentality to your finished wedding gallery.

 The most obvious details are a wedding bouquet, pocket-square & tie, bridal jewelry and engagement rings, wedding invitation, or shoes.
 But anything you’d like photographed and styled is a ‘detail’.